LachlanMcCulloch/blog/_posts/2025-05-27-bounding-boxes-and-bovine-nightmares.md

 {% include image_with_caption.html src="/assets/images/2025-05-27-bounding-boxes-and-bovine-nightmares/matrix-transformation.png" caption="Fig 1: <a href=\"https://blenderartists.org/t/what-do-the-values-in-matrices-represent/1276569/13\">Source</a>" %}

 Without diving too deep into the math weeds, _Fig 1_ shows what this transformation looks like.
-Don’t stress if you don’t follow it, i’ll probably do a whole post on transformation matrices soon.
+Don’t stress if you don’t follow it, I’ll probably do a whole post on transformation matrices soon.

 {% include important.html content="matrix multiplication is not commutative — the order of operations does matter." %}